 Carpenter ants don’t carry disease, but when building a nest inside a home, Carpenter ants dig smooth tunnels inside the wood.
 These tunnels weaken the wood and potentially damage the wood that keeps the house standing.
 This kind of damage can be very expensive to fix.

-Are you a school teacher looking for more materials to share with your kids?
+School teachers — are you interested in more ant and insect materials to share with your students?
 Find additional information on carpenter ants at the official NPMA website.

 This ant gets its name from the strong, rotten coconut-like smells it gives off when crushed and the fact that they commonly nest in or around houses.
 Native to the United States, these ants are very social, living in colonies of up to 100,000 members.